Miami vs. Duke NCAA Football Odds, Plays and Insights | November 27, 2021

 Duke Stats and Trends

-- Duke's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- Duke's games this season have hit the over on six of 11 set point totals (54.5%).

-- In games that Duke picks up over 405.1 yards, the team is 4-2 against the spread and 3-3 overall.

-- The Blue Devils have turned the ball over 20 times this season, 10 more turnovers than the Hurricanes have forced (10).
+- The Blue Devils have turned the ball over 10 more times (20 total) than the Hurricanes have forced a turnover (10) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.